 Set the Configuration fields and then select Save.

 For example, if you want to be notified that a resource exhausted error response was received in a one minute interval, set the Configuration to trigger if any time series is above zero for one minute:

 You can alter the measurement interval or the number of responses received according to your needs.

 Complete the alerting policy by filling in the Notification, Documentation and Name sections, and then selecting Save.
-See Creating an alerting policy for details on these steps.
+For details, go to Creating an alerting policy.